mspnp/cloud-design-patterns/docs/runtime-reconfiguration.md

 - Cancel the change to tell Azure that the new value can't be applied at runtime, and that the application must be restarted in order for the change to be applied.

-For example, the following code from the `WebRole.cs` class <<RBC: Would they not know it's part of the sample?
-If not, can we just say "from the sample" or something?>> shows how you can use the `RoleEnvironment.Changing` event to cancel the update for all settings except the ones that can be applied at runtime without requiring a restart.
-This example allows a change to the “CustomSetting” to be applied at runtime without restarting the application.
+For example, the following code shows how you can use the `RoleEnvironment.Changing` event to cancel the update for all settings except the ones that can be applied at runtime without requiring a restart.
+This example allows a change to the "CustomSetting" to be applied at runtime without restarting the application.
 The component that uses this setting will be able to read the new value and change its behavior accordingly at runtime.
 Any other change to the configuration will automatically cause the web or worker role to restart.

 ```csharp
 private void RoleEnvironment_Changing(object sender,